spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

 matrix_bot_draupnir_abuse_reporting_enabled: true
 ```

-The other method polls an synapse admin API endpoint and is hence only available when using synapse and when the Draupnir user is an admin user (see step 1).
+The other method polls an synapse admin API endpoint and is hence only available when using synapse and when the Draupnir user is an admin user ([see above](#register-the-bot-account)).
 To enable it, set `pollReports: true` in Draupnir's config:

 ```yaml
 matrix_bot_draupnir_configuration_extension_yaml: |